 DESN 374.
 BRAND THINK AND SERVICE DESIGN.
 4 Credits.
-Pre-requisites: DESN 363.

 This course explores the research and strategies of service design and brand development.
 Through case study research, students come to understand what constitutes a successful brand solution and how shared community experiences are created.